 Prior to final submission of the thesis, the thesis formatting must be reviewed.
-Guidelines for formatting the thesis are found on the Graduate School website.
-Each semester there will be a deadline for this process that can also be found on the Graduate School website.
+Guidelines for formatting the thesis are found on the Graduate Education website.
+Each semester there will be a deadline for this process that can also be found on the Graduate Education website.

 This deadline is typically two weeks prior to the deadline for defending a thesis, so it is likely that students will submit their theses for format review prior to the defense.
-For review, submit an unbound draft (at least 2/3 complete) of the thesis to the Graduate School Office (1380 Lawrence St., Suite 1251).
-For further questions, please contact the Graduate School office at (303) 315-5829.
+For review, submit an unbound draft (at least 2/3 complete) of the thesis to the Graduate Academic Services Coordinator in CLAS.